marnixnaber/Irissometry/README.md

 Thank you for downloading the irissometry toolbox!

 The irissometry implementation does the following:
-- Detects the eye's pupil in close-up videos using a starburst-like algorithm (see function detectPupil)
+- Detects the eye's pupil in close-up videos using a starburst-like algorithm (see function detectPupil())
-- Tracks points and calculate distances within the iris
+- Tracks points and calculate distances within the iris (see function irissometry())
 - Spits out a matrix containing data about the pupil center coordinates, pupil size, iris feature distances, etc.
 - Saves output matrix in .mat file and .csv file
-- Plots some graphs with pupil radius and position data over time
+- Plots some graphs with pupil radius and position data over time (see plotResults.m)

-For more info about input and output (io), enter "help irissometry" in the command.

 See "example.m" for an example code.
 Just run it, select one or more videos, and observe the magic.

+For more info about input and output (io), enter "help irissometry" in the command.

 > Please cite our work in case you use our implementation!